gridlocdev/JS-To-Bookmarklet/README.md

 ## What are Bookmarklets

-Bookmarklets are small JavaScript snippets that you can save into your Bookmarks bar.
-You can run the JavaScript code by just clicking the bookmark like any other usual link on your bookmarks bar.
+Bookmarklets are small JavaScript snippets that you can save into your browser's bookmarks bar.
+These are generally used to perform usually time consuming or repetitive tasks via executing JavaScript instead of doing them manually.

 ## What is this tool?